0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Made you feel so old
 ```

 This is the only time where the true nature of the crime is revealed.
-It is established that the narrator and their abuser have a significant age gap and that what the protagonist endured was actually
+It is established that the narrator and their abuser have a significant age gap and that what the protagonist endured was actually statutory rape.
+This claim is further backed up by both the “Romeo and Juilet” reference from [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 3 “Smoke Me Out”| Part 3 of “wetdream”]] and [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 1 Introduction|Part 1]] of this song.
+Even though not explicitly confirmed, scholars often agree that there was also a large age gap between Romeo and Juilet, where Romeo (the abuser) is older than Juliet (the protagonist).
+Additionally, the first

 - Referring to pedophilia
 - First time that it is established that there is a significant age gap and that this is actually statutory rape